carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 {: .callout}

 ## MAGs (Metagenome-Assembled Genomes)
 MAGs are the original genomes that we are looking for with the binning process.
 The binned contigs can be used as MAGs, but a more reliable way to obtain MAGs is by re-assembling the reads from the binned contigs.
-For this we need to map the original reads to the binned contigs and then re-assemble them.
+For this we need to map the reads to the binned contigs and then re-assemble them.
 With Bowtie2 we can do the mapping of the reads to the contigs to extract this reads.
-Let's see the command to do this with the bin named 01.
+Let's see the command to do this with the bin named `JC1A_contigs_MaxBin.01.fasta`.

 ~~~
 #Build the index
-$ bowtie2-build JC1A_contigs_MaxBin_01.fasta JC1A_contigs_MaxBin_01
+$ bowtie2-build JC1A_contigs_MaxBin.01.fasta JC1A_contigs_MaxBin.01

 #Perform de mapping using the corrected reads from the MetaSPAdes output
-$ bowtie2 --threads 12 --sensitive-local -x JC1A_contigs.fasta -1 assembly_JC1A/corrected/JC1A_R1_cor.fastq.gz -2 assembly_JC1A/corrected/JC1A_R2_cor.fastq.gz -S JC1A_01.sam
+$ bowtie2 --threads 12 --sensitive-local -x JC1A_contigs_MaxBin.01.fasta -1 corrected/JC1A_R1.00.0_0.cor.fastq -2 corrected/JC1A_R2.00.0_0.cor.fastq -S JC1A_01.sam

 #Convert from sam format to bam format
 $ samtools view -F 4 -bS JC1A_01.sam > JC1A_01.bam

-#Obtain the reads from the mapping file
+#Obtain the reads from the bam file
 $ bamtools convert -in JC1A_01.bam -format fastq > JC1A_01.fastq

 ~~~